Best Dog Food For Hypothyroidism

 If your dog has hypothyroidism, it will likely be taking medication to manage the condition for the rest of its life.

-Though hypothyroidism is not a dietary disease, feeding your dog a high-quality dog food will support his health as a whole and help manage the condition.
+Though hypothyroidism is not a dietary disease, feeding your dog high-quality dog food will support his health as a whole and help manage the condition.

-Look for a recipe made from wholesome natural ingredients including premium animal proteins, healthy fats, and digestible carbohydrates like whole grains and veggies.
+Look for a recipe made from wholesome natural ingredients, including premium animal proteins, healthy fats, and digestible carbohydrates like whole grains and veggies.
 If you’re not sure where to start, try one of our top 5 picks reviewed above!